Evolution of CAT Exam Pattern- Changes in CAT exam pattern over the years

 The CAT exam pattern was changed after six years in 2020 due to COVID-19.
 Until last year, the CAT was carried out in line with the method adopted in 2014.
 In this article check the history of the changes in CAT exam pattern over the years.

-CAT 2020 will be conducted in November 2020 and there were some big changes in the CAT exam pattern in the IIM Indore announcement.
+CAT 2021 will be conducted on November 28, 2021 and the pattern will be same as 2020.
+In 2020, IIM Indore conducted CAT and they made major changes to the pattern.
 This is not the first time the CAT exam pattern has been changed by IIM Indore.
-Students will slightly be uncomfortable with the new paper pattern as they have been preparing according to the old one.
-The biggest change is that the CAT exam will be now only two hours with 40 minutes per section.
-The distribution of questions in each section is yet to be announced.
+Students were slightly be uncomfortable with the new paper pattern as they had been preparing according to the old one.
+The biggest change is that the CAT exam is now only two hours with 40 minutes per section.
+The distribution of questions is- 26 questions in the Verbal ability and reading comprehension and the Quantitative ability section respectively, and 24 questions in the Data interpretation and logical reasoning section.
 Also, the number of exam slots has been increased from two to three.

 CAT online courses with new paper pattern mock and strategy

 Changes in CAT exam pattern in the last 20 years

 In the last six years, the marking scheme of the CAT exam has also not changed.
 For each correct answer, 3 marks are allotted and for each wrong answer, -1 mark is deducted. there’s no deduction of marks for TITA questions and questions left unattempted.
 The total marks of the CAT 2020 paper are yet to be known.